joelouthan/theologic.us/content/_index.md

 I am going to use this series to examine my own theology, doctrine and philosophy of ministry.

 May God be glorified.

+Note: *My Memoir series is ongoing but wrapping up.*

 ---